quantumbagel/PyAerial/README.md

 ##  Project Concept

 PyAerial is the successor to [the now archived airstrik.py](https://github.com/quantumbagel/airstrik.py).
-It has achieved full feature parity and more, offering ways to do everything its predecessor could, but better.
+It has achieved full feature parity with its predecessor while also offering much more freedom for use cases.

 PyAerial will scan for nearby planes using the ModeS/ADS-B protocol and provide an early-warning system for planes / helicopters that enter user-defined geofences, as well as programmable actions for the program to take (e.g. sending a POST request with data about the event or communicating with a Kafka server)

+### Features

+- Can handle ADS-B messages for altitude, position, airborne/landing velocities, callsign/geodesic, and more!
+See Junzi Sun's [book "The 1090 Megahertz Riddle" for more information.](https://mode-s.org/decode)
+- [OpenSky Network](https://opensky-network.org/) integration for more information about plane ownership
+- Smart ETA position calculations
+- Alerts via Kafka that contain relevant information about the airplane (see example)
+- MongoDB support / modular saving framework if other databases are needed
+- Extremely versatile configuration with many different options for every possible use case

 ## Formatting